gitKrystan/2025-emberfest/slides.md

 ## "Schemas - The Universal Translator"

 <!--
-Now that we can make a request, let's talk about how WarpDrive translates the returned JSON:API into reactive records that we can use in our UI.
+Now that we can make a request, let's talk about how WarpDrive translates the returned JSON:API into reactive resources that we can use in our UI.

 For that, we need schemas.
 -->